mcejp/TSIM/README.md

             --rendersvg work/output.svg
     dotnet run --project TSIM.WebServer/TSIM.WebServer.csproj

     # alternatively, to be reachable from the internet
     dotnet run --project TSIM.WebServer/TSIM.WebServer.csproj --launch-profile Production --urls http://0.0.0.0:5000\;https://0.0.0.0:5001

+### Visualizing data post-mortem

+Use the provided Jupyter notebook to load and visualize the generated _simlog.csv_.

 ## How to run tests